json-dp/json-dp-java/README.md

 json-dp-java uses [Gradle](https://www.gradle.org/) for resolving dependencies, for creating the build and even for creating an Ecplise project that can be imported in your workspace.

+For creating the Eclipse project
+> gradle eclipse

 <br/>

 ### SOFTWARE CREDITS

-This software is written by:
+This software has been originally written by:

    - [Paolo Ciccarese](http://www.paolociccarse.info), paolo.ciccarese at gmail.com